BassTechnologies/soundmixer/readme.txt

     SoundMixer.exe - 0.3v with the old profile system of profiles.
     SoundMixer_R0.*.exe or SoundMixer_Reborn - "Reborn" series of Sound Mixer.
     - all subsequent versions will have index "R" in the file-name.

+  4. The final version was released on March 23, 2019